 The Lord Jesus submitted perfectly to His Father’s will!

 He publicly announced, “For I have come down from heaven, not to do My own will, but the will of Him who sent Me.”
 (John 6:38 NKJV).

 The Lord Jesus did nothing of Himself, by Himself, or for Himself!
 He kept His Father’s commandments.

 Jesus said, “If you keep My commandments, you will abide in My love, just as I have kept My Father’s commandments and abide in His love.”
 (John 15:10 NKJV).

-A Servant-Leader is God-centred and God–focused.
-He is a God-chaser and God–pleaser.
+A Servant-Leader is God-centered and God-focused.
+He is a God-chaser and God-pleaser.
 He is unreservedly yielded to God and fully committed to God’s purpose or vision.

-Like Jesus Christ, a Servant-Leader seeks to do nothing of himself, by himself, or for himself.
-Like the early apostles, a Servant-Leader’s ultimate goal, aim or desire is to be well-pleasing to God (2 Cor.
+Like Jesus Christ, a Servant-Leader seeks to do nothing of himself, himself, or himself.
+Like the early apostles, a Servant-Leader’s goal, aim, or desire is to be well-pleasing to God (2 Cor.
 5:9).

 Paul clearly states this truth.

 2 Corinthians 4:1-2 – NKJV